LimoWreck/IT5013-Assessment-1/README.md

 •	Privacy Policy 12: Unique identifiers

-a) A unique identifier will not be used unless necessary to the use of the use’s data.
+a) A unique identifier will not be used unless necessary to the use of the user’s data.

 b) A multiple level authentication system will be put in place, if a unique identifier is used, to reduce the chance of identity theft.